octavio-gutierrez/agentbasedloadbalancing/README.md

 * arg 0: Id of experiment run.
 Default value: 0

-* arg 1: Name of a datacenter file in GraphML file format containing the datacenter’s topology and number of hosts.
+* arg 1: Name of a datacenter file in a GraphML file format containing the datacenter’s topology and number of hosts.
 Default value: big_fat_tree_datacenterCoalitions4_4.xml.

 * arg 2: A target standard deviation.
 Default value: 7.